dapphub/ds-chief/README.md

 must be specified at the time of deployment and cannot be changed afterward.

+## Note on Chiefs

+Though anthropocentric language is used throughout this document when referring to the "chief," you should keep in mind that addresses can represent contracts as well as people.
+Thus, `ds-chief` works just as well as a method for selecting code for execution as it does for realizing political processes.
+For example, `ds-chief` could conceivably be used as a multisignature contract with token-weighted voting governing another set of smart contracts using `ds-auth` with `ds-roles`.
+In this scenario, "candidates" would consist of contracts mutating the state of the smart contract set under governance.
+Such a contract being elected "chief" would be granted all permissions to execute whatever changes necessary. `ds-chief` could also be used within such a contract set in conjunction with a proxy contract like `ds-proxy` or a name resolution system like ENS for the purpose of voting in new versions of contracts.

 ## Notice for Client Implementations

 If you are writing a frontend for this smart contract, please note that the